Board of Trustees

 -

-William Wardell - Co-Treasurer / Liaison to the Masons
+William Wardell - Treasurer / Liaison to the Masons

 Mr. Wardell lives in Essex, NY, and is a retired computer consultant.
 He has been lighting/sound designer for many ETC productions and attends St. John’s in Essex.